 This new wave of enterprise software, powered by machine learning, is already finding its way into core business disciplines:

-Sales: SwiftERM the email remarketing software for ecommerce leaders are using data science and machine learning to automatically detect sales opportunities and renewals at risk and to generate more accurate sales forecasts.
+Sales: SwiftERM as email marketing software pioneers are using data science and machine learning to automatically detect sales opportunities and renewals at risk and to generate more accurate sales forecasts.